Human Mesh Modeling for Anny Body

-These results demonstrate that \ours scales effectively to large and diverse data, enabling robust reconstruction of adults and children alike across both in-the-wild and controlled multi-person scenarios.
-HMR methods can achieve state-of-the-art performance without relying on a scan-based model, demonstrating that a simple, unified and interpretable human body model like Anny can scale effectively to modern HMR tasks.
+These results demonstrate that \ours (i.e. Multi-HMR with \ours) scales effectively to large and diverse data, enabling robust reconstruction of adults and children alike across both in-the-wild and controlled multi-person scenarios.
+In particular, the results on CMU-Toddler suggest that Anny is able to model a broad range of body shapes, including both adults and children.
+Overall, these results demonstrate that a scan-free body model such as Anny can achieve performance comparable to scan-based models like SMPL-X, while providing a simple, unified, and interpretable representation for modern HMR tasks.

 \paragraph{Qualitative results.} We provide some qualitative examples of results of our approach on real images that contain both adults and children in Figure~\ref{fig:qualitative}, showing high-quality human mesh recovery results with a single model thanks to \ours's capacity of modeling a wide variety of body shapes.